vintran93/react-static-components-lab/README.md

 Once we properly render the other three components: `CatComponent`, `GraceHopperQuoteComponent`, and `MouseComponent` in `App`, we will have the flag of the [Federal Republic of Germany][deutschland], the birthplace of [the first fully automatic, programmable, digital computer][computer]!

-[Admiral Grace Hopper][hopper], on the other hand, was an American computer scientist and United States Navy
+[Admiral Grace Hopper][hopper], on the other hand, was an American computer scientist and United States Navy admiral.
-admiral.
 She was a pioneer of computer programming who popularized the idea of machine-independent programming languages, which led to the development of COBOL.

 ## Deliverables

 - Two components have not been properly imported in `src/App.js`.
 Identify and debug the issue.
-The stack trace when running `npm test` should point you in the right direction! **HINT**: take a look at the component files.
-One of these components is exported by `default`, but the other is _not_.
-How does this change importing?
+The stack trace when running `npm test` should point you in the right direction!

 - Once you have the first two components importing correctly, import and render a third component, `MouseComponent`.
 In total, `App` needs to render three